 Consultation has now closed

-Consultation on the Outdoor Dining Policy review has now closed.
-People were able to provide feedback from 7 August to 28 August 2023.
+Consultation on the new licences for surf schools in Sumner has now closed.
+People were able to provide feedback from 19 July to 22 August 2023.